Information For Graduates

 Your approach to the stage and your return to your seat will be carefully guided by the staff on duty, so do not worry.
 Once the ceremony is underway, it really is a case of "follow-my-leader".

 Looking towards the Vice-Chancellor, nod your head slightly and either touch the front peak of your cap or raise it very slightly, using your right hand.

 Obtaining your degree certificate

-Certificates will be posted to you within approximately eight weeks of the ceremony.
+Certificates will be posted to you within approximately eight weeks from the date of the Awards and Progress Committee.
 If after this time you should have any query regarding your certificate, please contact the Student Records Team:

 Phone: +44 (0)29 2087 6211